Show All Answers

 You can pay your parking ticket in the following ways:

-If you received a parking ticket which you feel was issued in error, please fill out the form or you can come in and fill out a form in our office.
+If you received a parking ticket which you feel was issued in error, please fill out the form.
 Please keep in mind, parking ticket must be contested within 15 days of the date on the summons.

 To have the boot removed, all outstanding parking tickets and the boot fee must be paid.
 Payments must be made in cash.